Common Smartphone Problems

 3. Belated Text Messages

-Facing the problem of belated messages?
+Facing the Common Smartphone problems of belated messages?
 Make sure to connect to the internet through a cellular or Wi-Fi network.
 Once that is done, click on the unsent messages and resend them.

 If you still get issues in sending or receiving messages, the issue may be with the app.
 Try to restart your device or use another messaging app.